colorfulnotion/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/phala-dashboards.md

 - `phala.extrinsics`
 - `phala.transfers`

+Additional curated dataset from Phala team can be found at `dune.phala_network.*`

 ## Useful Queries

 Currently, no specific queries have been provided.
 Please check back later for updates.